Muzenda-K/mask-detection/README.md

 ## 🔍 Overview

 With the rise of public health concerns, ensuring proper mask usage has become critical.
-This project leverages the power of **YOLOv8**, a state-of-the-art real-time object detection framework, to detect and classify faces into three categories:
+This project leverages the power of **YOLOv8**, a state-of-the-art real-time object detection framework, to detect and classify faces into 2 categories:

 - With mask
 - Without mask
-- Mask worn incorrectly (e.g., below nose)

 The model is trained on a custom dataset and can be used for both image and video inference.